AzureKn1ght/DAO-Tutorial/README.md

 ## DEPLOY 🚀

 What good is a website if you cannot share it with others?
-Let's deploy the dApp so that we can share it to the world.
+Let's deploy the dApp and share it with the world.

 ### Smart Contract
 https://goerli.etherscan.io/address/0x4Dda85D5Ad5A2a934e69CAAE0f7257d7839DDe4B